-Following on from our last blog, where we looked at the impacts of diet, smoking, alcohol and sleep, I wanted to delve into another possible cause of hearing problems.
+Following on from our last blog, where we looked at the impacts of diet, smoking, alcohol and sleep, I wanted to delve into another possible cause of hearing problems, can stress cause hearing loss?

 Stress is something we’ve grown all-too-familiar with in the UK.
 A recent survey by the Mental Health Foundation found that nearly three quarters of UK adults have felt so stressed at some point over the last year they felt overwhelmed or unable to cope.